Support making RiG more international!

 Max-Planck-Gesellschaft

-A physicist, Nobel laureate and the founder of quantum physics, Max Planck was driven by a desire to research and understand.
-And this is precisely what the research organisation that bears his name has made its guiding philosophy.
-The Max Planck Society has been very successful with its top-level basic research: since it was established in 1948, it has produced 20 Nobel laureates, two of which were women.
+A physicist, Nobel prize winner and the founder of quantum physics, Max Planck was driven by a desire to research and understand.
+And this is precisely what the German research organisation that bears his name has made its guiding philosophy.
+The Max Planck Society has been very successful with its top-level basic research and has 31 Nobel Laureates among the ranks of its scientists.

 Logo of the Max Planck Gesellschaft